What areas do you serve, and do you ship your work?

 Concrete has approximately the same porosity as marble and therefore can stain if not cared for properly.
 The sealing products that we use make our concrete stain resistant, but spills should be wiped up, especially acids such as vinegar or citrus juice, and chemicals.
 Please see out care guide for more details.
 Most stains can be removed, but many people feel that like aged butcher block or marble, a patina on concrete countertops enhances the character of the surface.

-There are topical sealers out there that claim to be “stain proof” but they are a coating on the surface of the concrete and can easily be scratched leaving no protection, and they can often peel away from the concrete after a few years of use, which is why we don’t utilize topical sealers.
+There are topical sealers out there that claim to be “stain proof” but they are just a coating on the surface of the concrete, so if damaged they leave no protection, and they can often peel away from the concrete after a few years of use, which is why we don’t utilize topical sealers.

 How does concrete compare to granite and other solid surface options?